spirit-code/spirit/README.md

 User Interfaces <a name="UserInterfaces"></a>
 ---------------------------------------------
-The code is separated into several folders, representing the 'core' physics code and the various user interfaces you may build.
+The overall code is separated into several folders, representing the 'core' physics code and the various user interfaces you may build.
 * **core**:        Core Physics code
-* **ui-console**:  Console version
+* **ui-console**:  C++ command line interface
+* **ui-python**:   Python command line interface
 * **ui-qt**:       OpenGL visualisation inside QT
 * **ui-web**:      WebGL visualisation inside a website
-* **gl**:          Reusable OpenGL code
-* **thirdparty**:  Third party libraries the code uses

-Due to this modularisation, arbitrary user interfaces may be placed on top of the core physics code.
+Due to this modularisation and the fact that the core library exposes an API written in C, arbitrary user interfaces may be placed on top of the core physics code.
-The console version may be useful to be run on clusters, whereas the GUI-versions are useful to provide live visualisations of the simulations to the user.
+The command-line versions may be useful to be run on clusters or for repetitive tasks, whereas the GUI-versions are useful to provide live visualisations of the simulations to the user.
-Note that the current web interface is primarily meant for educational purposes.
-Since the core needs to be transpiled to JavaScript (which does not support threads) and is executed user-side, it is necessarily slower than the regular code.
+Note that the current web interface is primarily meant for educational purposes and has less features.
+Since the core needs to be transpiled to JavaScript and is executed user-side, it is necessarily slower than the regular code.

 ----------------------------------------